Bunyip Chasm: In a Gammon Gorge

 The scale of the amphitheatre could be appreciated from the top of the waterfall.

 I clambered up to a ledge where I could see back down into the amphitheatre.
 It looked a lot more vertical from my vantage at the top than it had from the base.
-LS began her climb, but went too far to her right and got stuck — unable to go forwards, and not feeling safe to retreat.
+LS began her climb, but went too far to her right and got stuck — unable to go forwards, and not feeling confident to retreat.

 At the top of the waterfall.